liqotech/liqo/docs/installation/install.md

    ````

 4. Appropriately configure the *values* file.
-   The full list of options is provided in the dedicated [repository page](https://github.com/liqotech/liqo/tree/master/deployments/liqo).
+   The full list of options is provided on the dedicated [repository page](https://github.com/liqotech/liqo/tree/master/deployments/liqo).

 5. Install Liqo: